enumatech/sprites/examples/paywall/README.md

 The publisher does not have to store receipts, because they can trust a receipt if it carries their signature.

+The publishers still has to maintain the off-chain state of the channels they are involved in, so they can withdraw their funds and safely advance the channel state with the readers.

 ## Install